Extended Schur functions and bases related by involutions: Involutions on and NSym

-Because $\omega$ is an anti-automorphism in \textit{NSym}, it does not map the skew extended Schur functions to the skew backward extended Schur functions.
+Because $\omega$ is an anti-automorphism in \textit{NSym}, it does not map the skew extended Schur functions to the skew row-strict reverse extended Schur functions.
 Again, we use the right-perp operator to define functions that we show are the image of the skew extended Schur functions under $\omega$.